Skeiceee/Info-Chrono/README.md

     h.append('Authorization','{Insert here token}')
 ```

-You only need to do this once because AutoChronoGG will remember your authorization token (if valid).
+You only need to do this once because Info-Chrono will remember your authorization token (if valid).